Paul Bowles: 1947–1956: early years in Tangier

 Yes, I suppose.
 The violence served a therapeutic purpose.
 It's unsettling to think that at any moment life can flare up into senseless violence.
 But it can and does, and people need to be ready for it.
 What you make for others is first of all what you make for yourself.
 If I'm persuaded that our life is predicated upon violence, that the entire structure of what we call civilization, the scaffolding that we've built up over the millennia, can collapse at any moment, then whatever I write is going to be affected by that assumption.
 The process of life presupposes violence, in the plant world the same as the animal world.
 But among the animals only man can conceptualize violence.
 Only man can enjoy the idea of destruction.

 He set his second novel, Let It Come Down (John Lehmann, London, February 1952), in North Africa, specifically Tangier.
 It explored the disintegration of an American (Nelson Dyar) who was unprepared for the encounter with an alien culture.
 The first American edition by Random House was published later that same month.

 Bowles set his third novel, The Spider's House (Random House, New York, November 1955), in Fez, immediately prior to Morocco's gaining independence and sovereignty in 1956.
 In it, he charted the relationships among three immigrants and a young Moroccan: John Stenham, Alain Moss, Lee Veyron, and Amar.
 Reviewers noted that the novel marked a departure from Bowles's earlier fiction in that it introduced a contemporary political theme, the conflict between Moroccan nationalism and French colonialism.
 The UK edition (Macdonald) was published in January 1957.

 While Bowles was concentrating on his career as a writer, he composed incidental music for nine plays presented by the American School of Tangier.
 The Bowles couple became fixtures of the American and European immigrant scene in Tangier.
 Visitors included Truman Capote, Joseph Glasco, Tennessee Williams and Gore Vidal.
 William S. Burroughs, and the Beat writers Allen Ginsberg and Gregory Corso followed in the mid-1950s and early 1960s.
 In 1951, Bowles was introduced to the Master Musicians of Jajouka, having first heard the musicians when he and Brion Gysin attended a festival, or moussem, at Sidi Kacem.
-Bowles described his continued association with the Master Musicians of Jajouka and their hereditary leader Bachir Attar in his book, Days: A Tangier Journal.
+Bowles described his continued association with the Master Musicians of Jajouka and their hereditary leader Bachir Attar in his book, Days: A Tangier Diary.